 Equipment is recorded at costs less accumulated amortization.
 Amortization is recorded on a declining balance basis over the estimated useful life of the assets.
 These rates are as follows:

 Office furniture 20% Computer equipment 30%

-(c) Mineral Properties (exploration and evaluation)
+(c) Exploration and evaluation assets